 For sodium chloride, NaCl, the radius ratio is 0.52 and this suggests an octahedral arrangement.
 Each Na+ ion is surrounded by six Cl- ions at the corners of a regular octahedron and similarly each Cl- ion is surrounded by six Na+ ions (Figure 3.5).
 The coordination is thus 6:6.
-This structure may be regarded as a cubic close-packed array of Cl- ions, with Na+ ions occupying all the octahedral holes.
+This structure

 Figure 3.4 Structures of ZnS: zinc blende and (b) wurtzite.
-(Reproduced with permission from Wells, A.F., Structural Inorganic Chemistry, 5th ed., Oxford University Press, Oxfo 1984.)
+(Reproduced with permission from Wells, A.F., Structural Inorganic Chemistry, 5th ed., Oxford University Press, Oxfe 1984.)

-6.5 Rock salt (NaCl)e.
-(Reproduced byion of Wells, A.F.,al Inorganic Chemistry,Oxford University Press,1984.)
+8.5 Rock salt (NaCl) e.
+(Reproduced by ion of Wells, A.F., al Inorganic Chemistry, Oxford University Press, 1984.)